queens-satellite-team/Space-School/lab2/lab2.md

 ![tmp36-voltage-temp-conversion-chart](https://github.com/queens-satellite-team/Space-School/blob/85e73e4f4b51446189f5e0e27c2e8949096455b9/lab2/lab2-images/tmp36-voltage-temp-conversion-chart.png)

-❓ We can see that at 0 °C the ouput voltage will be 0V5 or 500mV.
+❓ We can see that at 0 °C the ouput voltage will be 0.5 V or 500mV.
 With this being our offset value, and knowing our (m) value, can you determine what the final conversion factor equation will look like?

 <details>
 <summary> 📈 Click here to show the final equation!</summary>
 <br>
 ⭐ Temperate C = [Vout in mV - 500mV] / (10mV / °C) ⭐

-So for example, if the voltage out is 1V that means that the temperature is ((1000 mV - 500) / 10) = 50 °C
+So for example, if the voltage out is 1V that means that the temperature is ((1000 mV - 500 mV) / 10 mV / °C) = 50 °C
 </details>

 # Step 2 - Hardware Connections